developer-zebra/developer-zebra-site/src/emdk-for-android/6-7/guide/setupAndroidStudio/index.md

 ##Installing EMDK for Android

-###Installing Android Studio
+### 1. Install Android Studio
 Download and install **Android Studio** from [http://developer.android.com/sdk/index.html](http://developer.android.com/sdk/index.html)

 >NOTE: Android Studio should be installed on your computer before running the EMDK for Andriod installer.
-Prior to installing, all Android Studio sessions must be closed if already running.
+If Android Studio is already installed, please quit any open sessions before proceeding.

-### Installing EMDK for Android
+### 2. Install EMDK for Android

-1. Run the EMDK Installer as Administrator, Then Click Next.
+1. Run the EMDK Installer as Administrator, then click Next.

-2. Click I Agree after reading the License Agreement to continue the installation.
+2. Click "I Agree" after reading the License Agreement to continue.

-3. Click next or select a custom install location by clicking Browse and then click next.
+3. Click "Next" or select a custom install location by clicking Browse and then click next.

 	![img](../../images/setup/emdkInstall03.png)